 Having to suffer through awkward conversations with your second cousin who you haven’t seen may seem like the worst, but think of it as stellar practice for your next kind of awkward networking event.
 Come up with a list of stellar conversation starters to try out when the dinner conversation starts to lull.

 30. Look Through Your Old Facebook Posts

 No, not to reminisce (though you can do that along the way): You want to sift through your social media to make sure there’s nothing that might be incriminating to a hiring manager.
-SimpleWash can help you catch any text that you wouldn’t want public any longer, but you’ll have to manually go through your old photos to remove anything embarrassing.
+If in doubt, remove it.
+Or, at the very least, make your profile private.